huggingface/blog/text-to-webapp.md

 ## Tuning the prompt

 Each language model reacts differently to prompting.
-For WizardCoder simple instructions often work the best:
+For WizardCoder, simple instructions often work the best:

 ```javascript
 const inputs = `# Task